 Are UTIs contagious?

 UTIs are more common in women than in men because a woman’s urethra (the tube from your bladder to where you pee from) is shorter, making it easier for bacteria to multiply.
 This being said, it’s still possible for men to get urinary tract infections.
 Infections from the prostate can travel up to a man’s bladder and cause a UTI.

 UTIs are not a sexually transmitted disease and are not considered to be directly contagious.
 The bacteria that cause a UTI can be passed from your body to your partners, but not the UTI itself.
 In other words, your partner won’t get a UTI if you have one but could obtain some of the bacteria associated with a UTI.
 Remember to use condoms, pee before and after sex, and drink lots of water to avoid this bacteria progressing into an infection.

 Difference between UTI and bladder infection

 Like UTIs, bladder infections are most commonly caused by E. coli that enters the urethra and eventually the bladder.
 If you are someone who gets a lot of UTIs, your chances and frequency of getting a bladder infection are higher.
-If you suspect you have a UTI, bladder infection, or kidney infection, seek care from a medical professional.
-Your primary care provider will likely prescribe you a course of antibiotics that should heal the infection.
+If you suspect you have a UTI, bladder infection, or kidney infection, contact your primary care provider.